ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-sensor-drivers.rst

 Each time the driver's back-end update() method is called it calls the get_reading method which checks if new characters have arrived from the sensor and then decodes them.

-As mentioned above, because the serial protocol implements it's own buffering, the processing of any data (see get_reading method) from the sensor is run here in the main thread.
+As mentioned above, because the serial protocol implements its own buffering, the processing of any data (see get_reading method) from the sensor is run here in the main thread.
 I.e. there is no "register_periodic_callback" like you will see in I2C and SPI drivers.

 .. image:: ../images/code-overview-sensor-driver3.png